awi-response/garmin_fpl/README.md

 The waypoint comments will changed to:

-***iiSITENAMEO** iii being the 3 digit ID, SITENAME an uppercase letter of the targetname, O the order (A/B) in case of a grid type.
+**iiiSITENAMEO** iii being the 3 digit ID, SITENAME an uppercase letter of the targetname, O the order (A/B) in case of a grid type.
 The script makes sure that the comment is not longer that 25 digits.
 In case the combination results in more than 25 digits, only the fist 8 and last 7 letters of the sitename will be used.

 input: iii_sitename_user.wpt